nexmo-community/nexmo-convo-workshop/voice/README.md

 To interact with the Voice API, we'll need to create a voice application on the Nexmo platform to authenticate our requests.
 Think of applications more like containers, metadata to group all your data on the Nexmo platform.
 We'll create one using the CLI, and that needs a name, and answer URL and an event URL.
 We'll also save a keyfile on disk.
 Applications work on a public / private key system, so when you create an application, a public key is generated and kept with Nexmo, and a private key is generated, not kept with Nexmo, and returned to you via the creation call.
 We'll use the private key to authenticate our library calls later on.

 Use the ngrok URL you got in the previous step and fill in the command before running it.
-When Nexmo call is happening on a phone number, the data about the call is sent to the event URL.
+When a call is happening on a Nexmo number, the data about the call is sent to the event URL.
 When you've got an incoming call to a Nexmo number, the system gets your answer URL in order to figure out what to do with the call, how to manage it.

 ```
 $ nexmo app:create "A Voice Application" YOUR_NGROK_URL/webhooks/answer YOUR_NGROK_URL/webhooks/events  --keyfile=private.key